 Head west to the Rock of Cashel, an imposing fortress atop a shamrock-green hill.
 Step inside the age-old ramparts to discover a Gothic cathedral, high crosses, and a beautifully preserved Romanesque chapel.
 Then drive to Blarney Castle, home to the legendary Blarney Stone which is said to confer the “gift of gab” on those who kiss it.
 Continue to Killarney after lunch, stopping in the Gaeltacht town of Ballyvourney to meet with a local medievalist and learn about his work on a National Geographic-sponsored project to preserve Ireland’s holy wells.

-Killarney Park Hotel or The Malton Hotel* (B,L,D)
+Killarney Park Hotel (B,L,D)

 Day 5 — Dingle Peninsula/Killarney